-Halg'eméylem provides a deeper connection and way of understanding our language, culture and Shxwelméxwelh.
+Using Halq'eméylem principles and ideas in this document provides a deeper connection and way of understanding our language, culture and Shxwelméxwelh.

 S'ólh Lets'emó:t - Our One Thought represents our treaty in a visual way (see image on back cover).

 The longhouse represents our Constitution.
 Art by Jared Deck, Ch'iyágtel.